natcap/invest.users-guide/source/habitat_risk_assessment.rst

    .. figure:: habitat_risk_assessment_images/image018.png

    There are 5 main steps to running this survey tool.
 At any time, the user can click "Help" >> "Show Help" in the upper left corner for additional guidance.
+At any point the user can click "Index" in the upper left corner to see where they are in the survey and to jump between windows for scoring different criteria.

    1. Choose to create new habitat-stressor scores, import existing scores, or use the sample scores.
 When beginning a new project, we recommend first running the model with the sample data and scores and then creating new scores for the user's site.
 When creating new scores, the survey will prompt the user to create a name for the output.
 Importing existing scores is useful when running alternative management scenarios.
 We recommend using a previous version of the scores and making changes where necessary to reflect a new scenario.